dniel/demo-micronaut-openapi-jvm17-toolchain-not-working/README.md

 b) when the local jdk running gradle, and the toolchain set in the gradle build file is DIFFERENT, the openapi is generated in the default location under build kapt3 etc.

+## Conclusion
+The problem is simple: in both cases the path to the project is defined differently.
+Most likely. when you use the toolchain, Gradle or Idea launch the project in some other way and therefore the automatic detection of the project location returns a different value than you expect.

+To get rid of problems with automatic detection of the project location, I recommend always explicitly specifying the path to the project.
+This will avoid problems with different definitions of the path to the project

 ## case 1
 Same JDK version running (20) gradle and toolchain set in gradle build (20)